-The Gorgon Project, in which Shell holds a 25% stake, is developing Australia's largest known undeveloped gas resource.
-It is operated by Chevron, and the other joint venture participants are ExxonMobil, Osaka Gas, Tokyo Gas and Chubu Electric Power.
+The Gorgon Project, in which Shell holds a 25% stake, is one of the world's largest LNG projects and the largest single resource project in Australia's history.
+It is operated by Chevron, and the other joint venture participants are ExxonMobil, Osaka Gas, Tokyo Gas and JERA.